Freedom of the Press

 You are here

 Press Freedom Score (0 = best, 100 = worst)

 Legal Environment(0 = best, 30 = worst)

 Economic Environment(0 = best, 30 = worst)

-There are 2 daily newspapers, 1 weekly paper, and 10 radio stations, including the state-owned Antigua and Barbuda Network, which also runs the islands’ only freely available television service; there is 1 cable television company.
-There are no government restrictions on the internet, which was accessed by 40 percent of the population in 2006.
+The islands have 2 daily newspapers, 1 biweekly paper, and more than 10 radio stations, including the state-owned Antigua and Barbuda Network (ABN), the UPP’s Crusader Radio, the opposition Antigua Labour Party (ALP)’s ZDK Liberty Radio International, and the independent Observer Radio.
+ABN runs the islands’ only freely available television service, and there is one cable television company.
+Most private media outlets are owned by firms affiliated with either the current government or its predecessor.
+The family of Lester Bird, the former prime minister and leader of the opposition ALP, maintains a high concentration of ownership in both radio and cable television.
+There are no government restrictions on the internet, which was accessed by over 44 percent of the population in 2007.